qiokis/qiokis/README.md

-- 👋 Hi, I’m @qiokis
+- 👋 Hi, I’m Anton Pechkin (@qiokis)
-- 👀 I’m interested in
+- 🎓 Currently studying at ITMO
-- 🌱 I’m currently learning ...
+- 💼 Looking for a job
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning Django framework
-- 📫 How to reach me ...
+- 📫 How to reach me Telegram: @qqqioki Mail: a.d.pechkin@yandex.ru